Register online online –

 Is this event associated with a registered charity?

 Yes.
-The Walk With Women raises funds for the Ovarian Cancer Research Foundation (OCRF), a
+The Walk With Women is an official event of the Ovarian Cancer Research Foundation (OCRF), a

 registered Australian non-profit.
 The OCRF is the leading non-government funder of ovarian cancer

-research in Australia and all donations $2 and above are tax-deductible.
+research in Australia.
+All donations $2 and above are tax-deductible.

 Where does the money raised go?